 Around the same time, in September of 2012, Jeremy married fellow Broadway actress, Ashley Spencer.
 It was a busy year.

-This past Valentine’s Day, Jeremy starred in the film adaptation of "The Last 5 Years,” opposite Oscar and Tony nominee, Anna Kendrick.
+Jeremy then starred in the film adaptation of "The Last 5 Years,” opposite Oscar and Tony nominee, Anna Kendrick.
 The cult musical from Jason Robert Brown was directed by Richard LaGravenese.

-Recently, Jeremy starred as real life “Peter Pan” writer J.M.
+Jeremy also starred as real life “Peter Pan” writer J.M.
 Barrie in the stage musical version of “Finding Neverland,” directed by Tony-winner Diane Paulus at Boston’s legendary A.R.T. theatre.

-This fall, Jeremy will star on CBS’s highly-anticipated drama “Supergirl” opposite Melissa Benoist.
+Currently, Jeremy stars in The CW drama “Supergirl” opposite Melissa Benoist.